AymenSegni/azure-aks-k8s-tf/README.md

 This guide walks you through how to the following tasks:

-* Use HCL (HashiCorp Language) to define a Kubernetes cluster
+* Learn HCL (HashiCorp Language) and Terraform best practices by doing
 * Use Terraform and AKS to create a Kubernetes cluster
 * Use the kubectl tool to test the availability of a Kubernetes cluster